digisavvy/some-like-it-neat/README.md

 - neat  (our grid framework.
 See docs over at http://neat.bourbon.io)

-- Sections  (These are styles relating to the structure and style of the site that goes beyond basic/agnostic structural styling)
+- Sections  (These sections makeup the theme styling that goes beyond basic theme structural styles...)
 ---- aside  (styles related to sidebars and widget areas)
 ---- content  (styles related to primary content area)
 ---- header (for styles, not relating to navigation, that existin within the header)